vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

     :set filetype=mail
     :scriptnames
+    ...
+    20: ~/.vim/ftplugin/mail.vim
+    ...
+    :set spell?
+      spell

-We can improve this even further.
+We can improve this still further.

 ### Loading filetype code afterwards

-Rather than putting our option setting in `~/.vim/ftplugin/mail.vim`, we'll put it in `~/.vim/after/ftplugin/mail.vim`.
-The [after directory][ad] is run *after* the runtime files included in Vim, so with this path, we can ensure that our option is set *after* the main mail filetype plugin at `$VIMRUNTIME/ftplugin/mail.vim` has completed whatever it does.
-This makes it more straightforward to *override* what a filetype plugin configures if you disagree with it.
+Rather than putting our option setting in `~/.vim/ftplugin/mail.vim`, we'll put it in `~/.vim/after/ftplugin/mail.vim`—note the extra `after` level.
+The [after directory][ad] is run *after* the runtime files included in Vim, so with this path, we can ensure that our option is set *after* any main mail filetype plugin at `$VIMRUNTIME/ftplugin/mail.vim` has completed whatever it does.
+This makes it more straightforward to *override* what a filetype plugin configures if you happen to disagree with it.

 If you want to make this even more granular, you can also put files in *subdirectories* named after the filetype: